brielle-fox/git-lab/answers.md

         modified:   README.md
         modified:   answers.md
 > ANSWER 7:
-> On branch main
+On branch main
-Your branch is ahead of 'origin/main' by 1 commit.
+Your branch is up to date with 'origin/main'.

-  (use "git push" to publish your local commits)
+Changes to be committed:

-Changes not staged for commit:
+  (use "git restore --staged <file>..." to unstage)
-  (use "git add <file>..." to update what will be committed) (use "git restore <file>..." to discard changes in working directory)
+        modified:   README.md
         modified:   answers.md
 > ANSWER 8:
 > commit b9ecedae25595260e2f5b566e8ddf78a41fa5eec (HEAD -> main)